aruzhan-bolatova/TakeYourVitamins/take-your-vitamins/README.md

 - Install all project dependencies
 - Initialize shadcn/ui
 - Install all required UI components
+- Install the correct SWC dependencies for your system (automatically detected)

 3. Start the development server:
 ```bash